 This recipe was created in partnership with the Minnesota Pork Board.

-Other crock pot pork roast recipes may include added sugars and high-sodium flavoring agents, such as brown sugar, balsamic vinegars with added sugar, soy sauce, or onion soup mix.
-But our recipe does not use any of these.
-Rather, we focused on flavorful whole foods and everyday seasonings you’ll find right in your pantry.
+- Other crock pot pork roast recipes may include added sugars and high-sodium flavoring agents, such as brown sugar, balsamic vinegar with added sugar, soy sauce, or an onion soup mix – but my recipe doesn’t use any of these.
+I focused on flavorful whole foods and everyday seasonings found right in the pantry to make this as simple as possible.

 Find the ingredient list with exact measurements in the recipe card below.